zz85/ascii-graphs.js/README.md

 # Ascii Graphs js
-A simple ascii graphing tool in node.js
+A simple ascii graphing tool in node.js (and possibly in the browser)

 Currently only supporting Histogram and Sparkline